varunk08/book_notes/programming/effective_modern_cpp.md

 #### 15: Use `constexpr` whenever possible
 constexpr is a compile time const.
 It need not be, but it helps the compiler optimize things.
 For example, for embedded applications, the compiler can put constants in read-only-memory.
+`constexpr` functions act like normal functions if its called with one or more values that are not known during compilatin.